 “She opened doors for me that I didn’t know were closed and gave me the gift of this practice that helps me keep opening doors for myself and for others.”

-Returning to our senses can help us appreciate and live well the gifts of our lives, while meeting the challenges that surround us with energy and care.
+Returning to our senses can help all of us appreciate and live well the gifts of our lives, honoring what connects us, and meeting the challenges that surround us with energy and care.